Buying Out a Partner in an LLC: Drafting and Executing a Smooth Buyout Agreement

 It also includes how and to whom owners can sell their shares of the business and the value of ownership percentages.

-A buy-sell agreement is recommended for corporations, LLCs, partnerships, sole proprietorships, and other business entities, except for those with married owners, parent/child owners, or just one owner.
+A buy-sell agreement is advisable for corporations, LLCs, partnerships, sole proprietorships, and other business entities, except for those with married owners, parent/child owners, or just one owner.
 Although it makes the most sense to draft this agreement when the business starts, it can be created at any time.
 You can also include buy-sell provisions as part of the LLC's operating agreement.

 Drafting the Buyout Agreement

 If a member is planning to leave and you don't already have a buyout agreement in place, call a meeting of all members to draft this document.
-Before the meeting, provide all members with a written agenda that lists the issues at hand, including how the value of the membership stake in question will be determined; whether other members, the LLC itself, or a third party will purchase the percentage; and the terms of the purchase.
-You may want to review a sample buyout agreement to ensure you're covering all the bases.
+Before the meeting, distribute a written agenda outlining key issues, such as:

 Forced Sales and Buyout Options